RJAIN-27/SlackBot-CSC510/Design.md

   *- ML Component:*

-      - This component accepts the numerical/alphanumeric data set, and applies a set of ML techniques to analyse the data set and perform model selection.
+      - This component accepts the numerical/alphanumeric data set, and applies a set of ML techniques to perform Exploratory Data Analysis on the data set and perform Model Selection as well based on the user's intent.
 This result is passed to the Message Generator.

 **3. Database**